Need Help after a Big Rig Accident? Contact Our San Mateo Truck Accident Lawyers

 Another significant difference is the federal safety regulation of tractor-trailer combinations, their drivers, and their companies.
 Truckers must observe strict rules limiting their time on the road in a given week or 24-hour period, and maintain detailed driving records, maintenance logs, and other records.
 Comparable regulatory considerations can apply in the litigation of accidents involvingpublic transit vehicles.

 To establish a liability claim against a commercial truck driver or his employer requires experience and skill on the part of the plaintiff’s lawyer.
-Northern California truck accident attorneyTodd Emanuel has a clear understanding of how to investigate, negotiate, and litigate serious truck accidents.
+Bay Area truck accident attorneyTodd Emanuel has a clear understanding of how to investigate, negotiate, and litigate serious truck accidents.
 For example, our experts understand just how and why an empty flatbed trailer tends to fishtail in one direction at low speeds and in the opposite direction at high speeds.

 Our ability to investigate and present the facts of the accident, the driver’s safety and maintenance records, and the technical aspects of the collision in a convincing way can make the winning difference in your claim for damages.